 Commonly known as swamp paperbark, it is native to Australia and grows primarily in coastal regions where it is able to withstand permanently wet soil, salty conditions, and shade.
 Rosalina oils from the northern part of Australia are linalool-rich, while those from the southern part are cineole-rich.
 It is said that Rosalina has similar properties to its cousins, Tea Tree and Niaouli.

 ABOUT THE OIL

-this gentler variety contains a significant quantiy of Linalool, the primary consituent of Lavender essential oil.
+This gentler variety contains a significant quantity of Linalool, the primary constituent of Lavender essential oil.
 Linalool is know for both its soothing, calming effects, AND strong antimicrobial properties.
-Rosalina is also known as Swamp Paperbark, and grows naturally in costal areas of Australia.
+Rosalina is also known as Swamp Paperbark, and grows naturally in coastal areas of Australia.

 The essential oil of Rosalina is steam-distilled from the aerial parts of the tree.
-The oil is very similar to that of Tea Tree ~ Melaleuca Alternifolia except that its major constituent is linalol (up to 48%) instead of terpine-4-ol.
+The oil is very similar to that of Tea Tree (Melaleuca alternifolia) except that its major constituent is linalool (up to 48%) instead of terpine-4-ol.
 Its aroma has kept the distinctive fragrance of tea tree but with a softer, more gentle note.